top of page

 If you're coming to Trinidad with your cat or dog then you'll need to go through the pet importation process before you can visit Immigration.
 Check out our guide to bringing a pet to Trinidad for more information on that.

 Step 3.
-Get cash
+Cash

 Step 4.
-Visit Immigration
+Immigration

 • All crew members must visit Immigration as there's a passenger arrival form that needs to be signed.

 Step 5.
-Go to Customs
+Customs

 Hauling out in Trinidad

-There are three places for sailboats to haul out in Chaguaramas.
+There are three places for sailboats to haul out in Chaguaramas:

 In general Coral Cove is seen as the cheaper option while Peake and Power Boats have more facilities and services, such as the free courtesy bus Peake runs to take people shopping.
-A great resource for getting opinions on the yards from people who have stayed there is the Trinidad Cruisers group on Facebook.

 The type of boat you have will impact whether or not a yard can haul you.